Curly Howard: Retirement

 Still not fully recovered from his stroke, Howard met Valerie Newman and married her on July 31, 1947.
 A friend, Irma Leveton, later recalled, "Valerie was the only decent thing that happened to Curly and the only one that really cared about him."
 Although his health continued to decline after the marriage, Valerie gave birth to a daughter, Janie, in 1948.

 Later that year, Howard suffered a second massive stroke, which left him partially paralyzed.
 He used a wheelchair by 1950 and was fed boiled rice and apples as part of his diet to reduce his weight (and blood pressure).
-Valerie admitted him into the Motion Picture & Television Country House and Hospital on August 29, 1950.
-He was released after several months of treatment and medical tests, although he would return periodically until his death.
+Curly's condition failed to improve.
+Valerie admitted him into the Motion Picture & Television Fund's Country House and Hospital on August 29, 1950.
+He was released after several months of treatment and medical tests, although he returned periodically until his death.

-In February 1951, he was placed in a nursing home, where he suffered another stroke a month later.
+In February 1951, Howard entered a nursing home, where he suffered another stroke a month later.
 In April, he went to live at the North Hollywood Hospital and Sanitarium.

-Final months and death
+Final months

 In December 1951, the North Hollywood Hospital and Sanitarium supervisor told the Howard family that Curly was becoming a problem to the nursing staff at the facility because of his mental deterioration.
 They admitted they could no longer care for him and suggested he be placed in a mental hospital.
 Moe refused and relocated him to the Baldy View Sanitarium in San Gabriel, California.

 On January 7, 1952, Moe was contacted on the Columbia set while filming He Cooked His Goose to help move Curly for what would be the last time.
 This proved unsuccessful, and Curly died eleven days later, on January 18, 1952.
 He lived the shortest life of the Stooges, dying at the age of 48.
-He was given a Jewish funeral and was buried at the Western Jewish Institute section of Home of Peace Cemetery in East Los Angeles.
-His older brothers, Benjamin and Shemp (who died three years later), and parents Jennie and Solomon are all interred there, as well.
+He was given a Jewish funeral and was buried at the Western Jewish Institute section of Home of Peace Cemetery in East Los Angeles, California.
+His older brothers Shemp and Benjamin would also be interred there in 1955 and 1976 respectively, near parents Jennie and Solomon.

 Personal life

-Howard's offscreen personality was the antithesis of his onscreen manic persona.
-He generally kept to himself and was an introvert, rarely socializing with people unless he had been drinking (a habit to which he would increasingly turn as the stresses of his career grew).
-Howard refrained from engaging in the antics for which he became famous unless he was with family, performing for an audience, or intoxicated.
-He was known for his kindness to stray dogs.
+Offscreen, Howard's demeanor stood in stark contrast to his exuberant onscreen persona.
+A reserved and introspective individual, he largely avoided social interactions unless under the influence of alcohol, a habit that became more pronounced as the pressures of his career intensified.
+Howard rarely exhibited the boisterous behavior that defined his public image, except in the presence of family, while performing, or during episodes of inebriation.
+He was, however, widely recognized for his compassion, particularly his tendency to care for stray dogs.

 Howard had four marriages and two children: